 Alison McGovern: To ask the Secretary of State for Health, what assessment his Department has made of the effect of closing Eastham walk-in centre on the volume of patients at the accident and emergency department at Arrowe Park Hospital.

 Alison McGovern: The Secretary of State made great play of the claim that the Bill was necessary for certainty.
 Given the legal situation that my right hon. and learned Friend has just excellently elucidated, does he agree that the powers that the Bill gives Secretaries of State to regulate every aspect of our lives mean that it is a charter for uncertainty for ordinary British people?

-Alison McGovern: Will the hon.
-Lady give way?
+Alison McGovern: Will the Secretary of State give way?

 Alison McGovern: To ask the Secretary of State for Foreign and Commonwealth Affairs, whether his Department has been invited to attend the meeting of a new contact group on Syria at the UN in New York in September 2017.

 Alison McGovern: Is it not clear from the contributions of my hon.
 Friends and from the experience of Busy Bees, a nursery chain that provides a service in Bromborough in my constituency, that these low rates for childcare mean that the market is now fundamentally broken?
 What will the Minister do if we find, after years of this Tory Government, that they have reintroduced the scourge of low pay into childcare?

 Alison McGovern: Further to the questions asked by my hon.
 Friends the Members for Wakefield (Mary Creagh) and for Lewisham East (Heidi Alexander), will the Chancellor confirm, as he failed to do before, that the cost to us of Brexit will be as described by my hon.
 Friends some moments ago?